Frances has many years' experience writing about exhibitions in art galleries and museums.

-Sargent: The Watercolours offers a different perspective on the artist, exploring his remarkable individuality and technical brilliance.
+Sargent: The Watercolours offered a different perspective on the artist, exploring his remarkable individuality and technical brilliance.

-The exhibition is accompanied by a fully illustrated colour exhibition catalogue by Richard Ormond and Elaine Kilmurray.
-The publication presents fascinating new research into Sargent’s watercolour output with key essays from the curators.
+The exhibition was accompanied by a fully illustrated colour exhibition catalogue by Richard Ormond and Elaine Kilmurray.
+The publication presented fascinating new research into Sargent’s watercolour output with key essays from the curators.

-Dulwich Picture Gallery is offering a series of related events including courses, creative workshops and performances.
-Further details and tickets to the exhibition can be obtained directly from the Gallery.
+Dulwich Picture Gallery offered a series of related events including courses, creative workshops and performances.

 © 2017 Frances Spiegel